 My family and friends will have noticed big changes in me.
 The majority of these changes are great, but they aren’t without cost.

 About three months ago just before I left my job, I decided to try a new medication.
 It has been recommended for some time, and while I wait for therapy I decided it was worth a shot.
 It’s been extremely effective in its response to my up and down mood swings and most of my anxiety.
 I’ve found the courage to head out much more frequently, make new friends, try new things and be a lot less anxious.
 But like anything it has side effects.

-Some days I’ve struggled to do much more than load the dishwasher and start dinner.
-At times it’s soul destroying and embarrassing.
-Being unable to answer the door in a morning, drive my car, even concentrate enough to read a book.
+Some days I’ve struggled to do much more than loading the dishwasher and start dinner.
+At times it’s soul-destroying and embarrassing.
+Being unable to answer the door in the morning, drive my car, even concentrate enough to read a book.
 I’ve had times slurring my words, in a Kerry Katona this morning type way.